akimd/vcsn/README.txt

 Licence
 =======

+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-Vaucanson 2 is released under the GNU General Public Licence v3+.
-See the file ``COPYING.txt`` (at the root of the source tree) for details.
+The complete GNU General Public Licence Notice can be found as the ``COPYING.txt`` file in the root directory.

+The Vaucanson Group consists of people listed in the ``AUTHORS.txt`` file.